The field guide

 Plain words

-Every reading can be re-said simply.
+Every reading can be re-said simply, in a panel over the untouched card.
 If the idea stops making sense in plain words, that tells you something too.

 Treat verdicts like information, not applause.